bdunnette/tryton-admin-manual/basic_config.rst

 Access Permissions Tab
 """"""""""""""""""""""

-Under Groups click on the *Add* button and select the groups to which the user will belong.
+Under Groups click on the :guilabel:`Add` button and select the groups to which the user will belong.
 Select existing groups or create a new one.

-Under Rules click on the *Add* button to add a rule.
+Under Rules click on the :guilabel:`Add` button to add a :term:`rule`.
 With a rule you can manage in detail what kind of access a user has on the different modules/fields.
 Click on the New button and you get the Record rules screen.

-    * Model: The model description.
+    * Model: The :term:`model` description.
     * Global: Check this box so the rule becomes global and every user must follow this rule.
     * Default: If you check this box the rule will be added to all users by default.
     * Read access: Check this box if you want to give read access to model.